The research work carried out at the EHESP fall within the following 5 fields of research and expertise:

 - future researchers on living environment-related risks.

 This training function benefits from applied research on the environment, exposure and associated risks carried out within the Institut de recherche sur la santé, l’environnement et le travail (IRSET – Health, environment and work research institute), UMR1085-Insem-Univ.
 Rennes1-EHESP.
-The training on risk management policies could be reinforced by the progressive strength of the research on this aspect (social, political and economic dimensions) especially through greater inter-school collaborations and with other UMR, in particular the CRAPE (UMR CNRS 6051).
+The training on risk management policies could be reinforced by the progressive strength of the research on this aspect (social, political and economic dimensions) especially through greater inter-school collaborations and with other UMR, in particular ARENES (UMR CNRS 6051 ARENES).

 A broad view of health determinants